josalvatorre/levels-fyi-scraper/README.md

 [Google](https://www.levels.fyi/company/Coda/salaries/Software-Engineer/).
 That means that this scraper will ignore most companies, which are quite small.

-I sort by sub-senior total compensation because I am a mid-level engineer.
+I sort by sub-senior total compensation because I was looking for a mid-level engineer position when I wrote this.
 Results vary when sorting by different levels.